-- "Corporation" or "we" means Sprott Inc. and, where applicable, its subsidiaries. - "Investment Products" means the Corporation's investment funds (the "Funds"), discretionary managed accounts (the "Managed Accounts") and fixed term limited partnerships (the "Limited Partnerships"). - "SAM" means Sprott Asset Management LP, a wholly-owned subsidiary of the Corporation, registered as a portfolio manager, an investment fund manager and an exempt market dealer. - "SCP" means Sprott Capital Partners LP (formerly Sprott Private Wealth LP), a wholly-owned subsidiary of the Corporation, registered as an investment dealer and a member of the New Self-Regulatory Organization of Canada (a consolidation of the Investment Industry Organization of Canada and the Mutual Fund Dealers Association of Canada (the "New SRO") - "Sprott U.S." means Sprott U.S. Holdings Inc. (and its subsidiaries), a wholly-owned subsidiary of the Corporation through which the Corporation holds SGRIL Holdings Inc. ("SGRIL Holdings"), Resource Capital Investment Corp. ("RCIC"), Sprott Global Resource Investments, Ltd. ("SGRIL") and Sprott Asset Management USA Inc. ("SAM USA"). - "SRLC" or "Sprott Resource Lending" means Sprott Resource Lending Corp. (and its subsidiaries), a wholly-owned subsidiary of the Corporation, the general partner of Sprott Private Resource Lending Fund (the "Lending Fund I"), Sprott Private Resource Lending Fund II (the "Lending Fund II"), Sprott Private Resource Lending Fund III (the "Lending Fund III) and certain other lending vehicles (together with Lending Fund I, Lending Fund II and Lending Fund III, the "Lending Funds"), which provide debt financing to companies in the natural resource sector. - "SRSR" or "Sprott Streaming" means Sprott Resource Streaming and Royalty Corp (and its subsidiaries)., a wholly-owned subsidiary of the Corporation, the general partner of Sprott Private Resource Streaming Fund (the "Streaming Funds"), which provide specialized forms of capital to companies in the natural resource sector.
+- "Corporation", "Sprott" or "we" means Sprott Inc. and, where applicable, its subsidiaries. - "Investment Products" means the Corporation's investment funds (the "Funds"), discretionary managed accounts (the "Managed Accounts") and fixed term limited partnerships (the "Limited Partnerships"). - "SAM" means Sprott Asset Management LP, a wholly-owned subsidiary of the Corporation, registered as a portfolio manager, an investment fund manager and an exempt market dealer. - "Sprott U.S." means Sprott U.S. Holdings Inc. (and its subsidiaries), a wholly-owned subsidiary of the Corporation through which the Corporation holds SGRIL Holdings Inc. ("SGRIL Holdings"), Resource Capital Investment Corp. ("RCIC"), Sprott Global Resource Investments, Ltd. ("SGRIL") and Sprott Asset Management USA Inc. ("SAM USA"). - "SRLC" or "Sprott Resource Lending" means Sprott Resource Lending Corp. (and its subsidiaries), a wholly-owned subsidiary of the Corporation and the general partner of Sprott Private Resource Lending Fund II (the "Lending Fund III"), Sprott Private Resource Lending Fund III (the "Lending Fund III") and certain other lending vehicles (together with Lending Fund II, Lending Fund III, and certain other lending vehicles, the "Lending Funds"), which provide debt financing to companies in the natural resource sector. - "SRSR" or "Sprott Streaming" means Sprott Resource Streaming and Royalty Corp. (and its subsidiaries), a wholly-owned subsidiary of the Corporation, the general partner of Sprott Private Resource Streaming and Royalty Fund and Sprott Private Resource Streaming and Royalty Annex Fund (together, the "Streaming Funds"), which provide specialized forms of capital to companies in the natural resource sector.